astathakis/astathakis/README.md

-Software Architect and Full-Stack Engineer focused on designing scalable web applications, interactive systems, and modern digital platforms.
-Experienced with Angular, React, Next.js, TypeScript, Node.js, and cloud-ready architectures, with a strong emphasis on clean code, reusable components, performance optimization, and maintainable solutions.
-Passionate about exploring emerging technologies, AI-driven applications, and game development, combining software engineering principles with creativity to build engaging and reliable experiences.
+Software Engineer with experience in web development, game development, and computer science education.
+Experienced in designing and building scalable web applications, interactive systems, and modern digital platforms using Angular, React, Next.js, TypeScript, and Node.js.
+Strong foundation in software architecture, clean code, reusable components, performance optimization, and maintainable solutions.
+Academic Lead for an undergraduate Modern Computer Science programme, with experience in curriculum development, mentoring students, and translating complex technical concepts into practical learning experiences.
+Passionate about emerging technologies, AI-driven applications, and game development, combining software engineering principles with creativity to build reliable and engaging digital experiences.

 ## Education